Lechuguilla Cave: Exploration history

+Lechuguilla was the deepest known cave in the United States, at 1604 ft, until the exploration of Tears of the Turtle Cave in 2014.

 Geology

-Lechuguilla Cave offers more than extreme size.
-It holds a variety of rare speleothems, including lemon-yellow sulfur deposits, 20 ft gypsum chandeliers, 20 ft gypsum hairs and beards, 15 ft soda straws, hydromagnesite balloons, cave pearls, subaqueous helictites, rusticles, U-loops, and J-loops.
-Lechuguilla Cave surpasses nearby Carlsbad Caverns in size, depth, and variety of speleothems, though no room has been discovered yet in Lechuguilla Cave that is larger than Carlsbad's Big Room.
+Lechuguilla Cave holds a variety of rare speleothems, including lemon-yellow sulfur deposits, 20 ft gypsum chandeliers, 20 ft gypsum hairs and beards, 15 ft soda straws, hydromagnesite balloons, cave pearls, subaqueous helictites, rusticles, U-loops, and J-loops.
+Lechuguilla Cave surpasses nearby Carlsbad Cavern in size, depth, and variety of speleothems, though no room has been discovered yet in Lechuguilla Cave that is larger than Carlsbad's Big Room.

-For the first time, a Guadalupe Mountains cave extends deep enough that scientists may study five separate geologic formations from the inside.
-The profusion of gypsum and sulfur lends support to speleogenesis by sulfuric acid dissolution.
+The cave is the first known to extend deep enough into the Guadalupe Mountains that scientists may study five separate geologic formations from the inside.
+The profusion of gypsum and sulfur supports speleogenesis by sulfuric acid dissolution.
 The sulfuric acid is believed to be derived from hydrogen sulfide that migrated from nearby oil deposits.
-Therefore, this cavern formed from the bottom up, in contrast to the normal top-down carbonic acid dissolution mechanism of cave formation.
+The cavern formed from the bottom up, unlike the normal top-down carbonic acid dissolution mechanism of cave formation.

 Lechuguilla Cave lies beneath a park wilderness area.
 The cave's passages may extend out of the park into adjacent Bureau of Land Management (BLM) land.
 A major threat to the cave is proposed gas and oil drilling on BLM land.
 Any leakage of gas or fluids into the cave's passages could kill cave life or cause explosions.